Coinhouse Review – A Beginner’s Guide

 Coinhouse makes it easy, and enjoyable, to buy and sell cryptocurrency.
 The platform is slick and well developed removing all complexities for new users.
 A nice addition is the ability to trade funds directly into an external crypto wallet.

-For regular users, the currency selection is very limited with only Bitcoin, Ethereum and Litecoin to Euro pairs.
+For free users, the currency selection is very limited with only Bitcoin, Ethereum and Litecoin to Euro pairs.
 Personally I think it is a sting to pay a membership fee to access coins readily available on other platforms.

 The fees structure is not cheap, although is industry standard for credit card buys you’ll usually face a bigger fee for the convenience of a broker service like Coinhouse.